-All indicate that the builders were actually not slaves, but professional organized workforce.
-Scientific studies have been on the field for many years, yet they can only provide some answers to many questions concerning the process of how and why it was built to begin with.
+All indicate that the builders were actually not slaves, but a professional organized workforce.
+Scientific studies have been on the field for many years, yet they can only provide some answers to many questions concerning the process of how and why it was built, to begin with.

 Even for those in the archaeological world, it is hard to believe that Egypt had reached that point of civilization before most parts of the world even began to build a proper community.

 If documentary footage of African wildlife grows an admiration in your soul, the Serengeti National Park in Tanzania should be on your bucket list.

 You probably have heard the term “safari” far too often, but in Serengeti, the word refers to a quite different thing thanks to The Great Migration.

 When the rain ends in May, a colossal scale of animal herds begins their annual journey is search green grasslands.
 By colossal, it refers to at least 1.5 million wildebeest along with more than 250,000 zebras and around 470,000 gazelles, to name a few.

 Along the way, there are perils waiting in the river, the dry savannah, and even when they arrive at their destination, the Masai Mara Reserve in Kenya